 Worried about taking an online course?
 We've got help available!
 Get help and get ready now with the resources below.
 Whether you've never been on (and never heard of) Moodle before or you're a complete online expert, there's support available to help you navigate the next few months.

-Enrolled students: Check in to the Lane Support Hub in Moodle to get academic or technology help, share tips, and virtually hang out while we navigate this weird time.
+Enrolled students: Check in to the Lane Support Hub in Moodle to get academic or technology help.

 During the First Week: